VMNH staff updates

 Educator taking part in professional development at Texas A&M

-Educator Katie Hastings will take part in a training session at Texas A&M in the coming weeks in preparation for the upcoming exhibit In Search of Earth’s Secrets.
+Educator Katie Hastings took part in a training session in preparation for the exhibit In Search of Earth’s Secrets.
 This exhibit, to be on display at VMNH February 6-17, was made possible by a recent collaborative National Science Foundation grant.
 Hastings will collaborate with grant partners on education program planning and development.

 Deputy Director serves as reviewer for international philanthropy award